BlackSheepBoy69/HexFlow-Launcher-Unofficial-Custom/README.md

 <p>Display and launch your games and homebrews in style.<br /><strong>HexFlow Launcher</strong> features a 3d user interface to display your games with their box art and supports many customization options like custom covers, backgrounds, and - in v0.6 and above - one custom category.</p>
 <p>Launching a game/app from <strong>HexFlow Launcher</strong> will close the launcher automaticaly without asking.</p>
 <p><strong>Now compatible with Adrenaline Launcher and Adrenaline Bubble Manager for launching PS1/PSP games either without bubbles, or with your custom bubbles!</strong></p>
+<p>Enable RetroFlow mode to launch all your ROMS directly, if they are in the same folders that RetroFlow reads them from (The RetroFlow data folder's ROMS section).
+Great for people who already had the very popular 'RetroFlow' set up and want to try this app.</p>
 <h2>Custom Covers</h2>
 <p>Place your custom covers in "<em>ux0:/data/HexFlow/COVERS/PSVITA/</em>" and similar.</p>
 <p>If RetroFlow is enabled, Retro covers can be found in "<em>ux0:/data/RetroFlow/COVERS/</em>"</p>